LumbaBalumba/algebra/README.md

 # algebra

-A C++ library that includes complex numbers, vectors, matrices and polynomials.
+A C++ library that includes complex numbers, vectors and matrices

 ### *complex*: